pat-s/2019-feature-selection/docs/00-manuscripts/mdpi/reviews/review1/reviewer3.md

 Thanks for requesting details for this part.
 During the inspection of this part we found an issue in the code which did not remove the four corrupted bands for the index calculation of the NRI and VI feature sets.
 Fixing this and re-running the benchmark lead to small changes in the performance of the benchmark combinations including these feature sets which we updated in the manuscript.
-We apologize for this mistake on our sight.
+We apologize for this mistake on our side.

+*FIXME: The above statement is not a response to the reviewer's question.
+I'd mention the computations that you have re-run in the very general response to the editor since it will be obvious that some numbers have changed, if you look at the tables.*

-We have also clarified that only some VI indices were removed by the pairwise correlation check and why we choose this limit:
+We have also clarified that only very few VIs were removed by the pairwise correlation check and why we choose this limit:

 "This preprocessing step reduced the number of covariates for feature set VI to 86 (from 89).
 This decision was made to prevent issues for the subsequent tuning, filtering and model fitting steps which might occur when passing features with a pairwise correlation of (almost) one.